 On April 29, 2014, Exelon and Pepco Holdings, Inc. (PHI) signed an agreement and plan of merger (as subsequently amended and restated as of July 18, 2014, the Merger Agreement) to combine the two companies in an all cash transaction.
 The resulting company will retain the Exelon name and be headquartered in Chicago.
 Under the Merger Agreement, PHI's shareholders will receive \$27.25 of cash in exchange for each share of PHI common stock.
-In connection with the Merger Agreement, Exelon entered into a subscription agreement under which it has purchased \$144 million of a new class of nonvoting, nonconvertible and nontransferable preferred securities of PHI as of March 31, 2015, with additional investments of \$18 million to be made quarterly up to a maximum aggregate investment of \$180 million.
+In connection with the Merger Agreement, Exelon entered into a subscription agreement under which it has purchased \$162 million of a new class of nonvoting, nonconvertible and nontransferable preferred securities of PHI as of June 30, 2015.
+The final investment of \$18 million was paid on July 24, 2015 to reach the maximum aggregate investment of \$180 million.
 The preferred securities are included in Other non-current assets on Exelon's Consolidated Balance Sheet.
 PHI has the right to redeem the preferred securities at its option for the purchase price paid plus accrued dividends, if any.
 Exelon expects total cash required to fund the acquisition of common stock and preferred securities plus other related acquisition costs to total approximately \$7.2 billion.
-As part of the applications for approval of the merger, under pending or final settlements reached to date, as well as other filings, Exelon and PHI have proposed a package to the PHI utilities' respective customers, providing for direct investment in excess of approximately \$300 million with the actual amount and timing of any related payments dependent upon settlement discussions in merger regulatory approval proceedings and the terms of regulatory orders approving the merger.

 On October 9, 2014, PHI and Exelon each received a request for additional information from the DOJ.
 The request had the effect of extending the DOJ review period until 30 days after PHI and Exelon each has certified that it had substantially complied with the request.
 On November 21, 2014, Exelon and PHI each certified that it had substantially complied with the request.
-Accordingly, the HSR Act waiting period expired on December 22, 2014, and the HSR Act no longer precludes completion of the merger.
-Although the DOJ allowed the waiting period under the HSR Act to expire without taking any action with respect to the merger, the DOJ has not advised Exelon or PHI that it has concluded its investigation.
-Exelon and PHI have cooperated with the DOJ regarding the proposed merger.
+Accordingly, the HSR Act waiting period expired on December 22,